FazeElian/expediente-garavito-tnt/README.md

 > [!NOTE]
 > The contributions and the code are in <b>English </b>.
-Neverthless, the content of this project (on live), the documentation, architecture and the thesis document are in <b>Spanish</b>.
+Neverthless, the content of this project (on live), the videos and the stories are in <b>Spanish</b>.
 Make sure you can read and understand this language.

 <br>